11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Days 4–5: Crossing Into Italy and Settling Into Val Gardena, Dolomites

 We woke to steady rain and decided to take our one lazy morning of the trip.
-We skipped the hikes, lingered in our beautiful room, and then settled in for a long breakfast included with our stay.
-The spread was lovely: fresh breads, cheeses, fruit, made-to-order omelets and waffles, and strong coffee served in a bright dining room overlooking the garden and mist-covered mountains.
+Instead of heading out to hike, we lingered in our beautiful room and enjoyed a long, unhurried breakfast at Huber’s.
+The delicious breakfast was included in our room package, and it was such a lovely experience: fresh breads, local cheeses, fruit, made-to-order omelets and waffles, and strong coffee served in a bright dining room overlooking the garden and mist-covered mountains.

-On the way to Val Gardena, we stopped in Ortisei, a picturesque alpine town of colorful facades, boutique shops, and cobblestone streets.
-It was the perfect introduction to Northern Italy.
+From there, we continued on to Ortisei, a picturesque alpine town filled with colorful facades, boutique shops, and cobblestone streets.

 Flower-covered St. Antonius Footbridge in Ortisei, Italy, spanning the Rio Anna in the heart of Val Gardena.

-We wandered the town center for a bit, then settled in for our first pizza in Italy at Cascade, a cozy spot overlooking the river.
+The rain eased to a drizzle as we wandered through the town center, grabbed espressos, and then settled in for our first pizza in Italy at Cascade, a cozy spot overlooking the river.

 After a late lunch, we made the short drive to Santa Cristina and checked into our Airbnb.
 Our host greeted us on arrival, gave a quick tour, and collected the tourist tax of €2.50 per person per night in cash.

 The location could not have been better.
-A coffee shop sat just across the street, a grocery and several restaurants were an easy walk, and L Fudlè was conveniently next door.
-Dinner there was so good we went back twice during our stay.
+A coffee shop sat just across the street, a grocery and several restaurants were within easy walking distance, and L Fudlè, a cozy restaurant and pizzeria, was conveniently next door.

 Dining at L Fudlè Restaurant in Santa Cristina, Val Gardena, Italy